shama2369/Trichygold_job/RBAC_IMPLEMENTATION_GUIDE.md

 ### 1. **Login Process**
 1. Open the application
 2. Login form will be displayed
-3. Enter credentials (use demo users above)
+3. Enter credentials (use current users above)
 4. System will load user permissions
 5. UI will be updated based on role